What is Adult Rhinoplasty?

 - Reconstructive rhinoplasty rebuilds a severely damaged or congenitally malformed nose.

-- Revision rhinoplasty corrects a suboptimal result from earlier surgery.
+- Revision rhinoplasty, also known as secondary rhinoplasty, corrects a suboptimal result from earlier surgery.

 A Good Candidate for Rhinoplasty